M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 Fast forward a few years, and as my technical chops have matured, I keep circling back to Linux as my daily driver.
 There are just so many benefits it’s a better environment in so many ways.

-"Here's where I land on it now:
+Here's where I land on it now:

 Want to code? → Linux.
 Want containers? → Linux.